MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 ## Learning and skill suggestions

-The following learning scenarios are available in private preview:
+The following learning scenarios are available in preview:

 1. Personalized learning suggestions on the Viva Learning home page based on a user's role and activities in Microsoft 365.
 The course suggestions appear in the "based on your recommended skills" section on the Viva Learning home page.